 config pkg svc

 Here are some quick highlights of each element:

 svc/: system services available to the component

-List the contents of the incoming
+Inside the explore shell, list the contents of the incoming

-svc/ directory.
-This
+directory.
+This directory contains

 representing the system services provided to this component.